expfactory/expfactory/docs/pages/1-generate.md

 2c503ddf6a7a        vanessa/experiment   "/bin/bash /starts..."
 10 minutes ago      Up 10 minutes       0.0.0.0:80->80/tcp, 5000/tcp   zealous_raman
 ```

 The cool part is that it shows us what we already know - port 80 in the container is mapped to 80 on our local machine, and the application served at port 5000 is exposed.
-And it has QUITE a fantastic name (`zealous_raman`).
-Note that docker assigns these automatically, you could have easily added a `--name` argument to specify your own when you issued the run command.
-I like the fun of having a surprise name :)
+And it has QUITE a fantastic name (`zealous_raman`) because we didn't specify one with a `--name` argument.

 To shell and work interactively in the image: